gemma-draper/Hawthorne-Regression/README.md

 Some data cleaning was performed in part one of [Project Hawthorne](https://github.com/gemma-draper/Project-Hawthorne).

 #### Ingredients & Method
 For easy manipulation in Python, each recipe occupies a single row of a pandas DataFrame.
-The DataFrame contains 15 ingredients columns (`ingredient_0` to `ingredient_14`); recipes which have fewer than 15 ingredients contain null values in the unused ingredient columns.
+The DataFrame contains 15 ingredients columns (`ingredient_0` to `ingredient_14`); recipes which have fewer than 15 ingredients contain `None` values in the unused ingredient columns.

-The same approach was used for the method; the DataFrame contains 11 method columns (`step_0` to `step_10`) and recipes with fewer steps contain null values in unused columns.
+The same approach was used for the method; the DataFrame contains 11 method columns (`step_0` to `step_10`) and recipes with fewer steps contain `None` values in unused columns.

 #### Star rating
 Star rating did not always appear in integer or string format in recipes from allrecipes.co.uk.
 However, there was always a pictoral representation of star rating, and a class attribute description such as "rating4" or "rating45" for a star rating of 4 or 4.5, respectively.